Read on for information about the Post 9/11 GI Bill® and Yellow Ribbon Program for Undergraduate Students.

 "How do veterans benefits work at Duke?"

-For undergraduate students, veterans benefits do not impact a student's need-based financial aid at Duke University.
+For undergraduate students, veterans benefits may be applied to the family contribution to cover Duke’s full cost of attendance.
+In instances where the benefit would cause a student’s aid to be greater than Duke’s full cost of attendance, students will retain any federal aid in excess of the cost of attendance, and Duke’s grant assistance will be reduced such that the combination of VA benefits and Duke’s grant support covers all expenses.
 Once we have the approved notification from our VA Certifying Official and all data has been validated, we will update financial aid to include the benefit amounts for our VA students.

 The Office of the Registrar has provided step-by-step instructions regarding how to apply for your VA benefits.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill.